Dainanahan/DrugVerse-RConsortium-Proposal/docs/isc-proposal.md

 What processes need to be put in place e.g. codes of conduct, regular ISC meetings, handover to the community at large?
 -->

-At present, DrugVerse is being developed under the MIT license, and the link below has our code of conduct:
+At present, drugverse is being developed under the MIT license, and the link below has our code of conduct:
 <https://github.com/Dainanahan/dbparser/blob/master/CODE_OF_CONDUCT.md>

 We are meeting regularly for the sake of:

-  - discussing DrugVerse’s proposed features and how to implement them
+  - discussing drugverse’s proposed features and how to implement them
-  - responding to the latest issues raised by users of DrugVerse
+  - responding to the latest issues raised by users of drugverse

 ## Tools & Tech